 Join with me as I discover uncommon beauty.

 * * * * *

 There was a time, one I didn’t measure, when the Tulip Tree lost its bloom.
-Such a short season it seems for it to flower, proving the drawback of dramatic and short-lived glory.
+Such a short season it seems for it to flower, proving the drawbacks of dramatic and short-lived glory.
 Spongy white petals streaked with fuchsia lay trampled and tea-stained, and I shake my head in wonder where the time went.

 A flicker of light, then two, land on a thin tree.
-A nondescript tree I never see, possibly because it stands under the shadows of the diva Magnolia Tulip Tree, a fiery Japanese Maple, two lilac Redbuds and Dogwoods–pink and white.
+A nondescript tree I never see.
+Possibly because it stands under the shadows of the diva Magnolia Tulip Tree, a fiery Japanese Maple, two lilac Redbuds and Dogwoods–pink and white.
 And if it weren’t for this mere glimmer of light in flight, my eyes might have missed it all.

-No, these are hummingbird-sized masses arrayed in colorful stained-glass designs, creating a life-sized kaleidoscope.
+No, these are hummingbird-sized masses arrayed like colorful stained-glass designs, creating a life-sized kaleidoscope.
 A beautiful beauty.
 One I must examine in part and in whole to become a true observer of its lovely forms.

 And why is it this flutter of moths chose this property, this tree, in which to pause on their sweet passage, startling this stranger, leaving me awestruck in their trek?

-Or is it all too unfathomable, causing us each to catch our own personal mirrored segments briefly, only to forget our breathless wonder after the next turn?
+Or is it too unfathomable, causing us each to catch our own personal mirrored segments briefly, only to forget our breathless wonder after the next turn?